 Treatment Options Offered at Vantage Point

 Medication is often used in the management of schizoaffective disorder and specific drugs will depend upon whether you are suffering the manic or depressive subtype of this disorder.
 Often, we use several different medications at once to help reduce symptoms.
 Common medications used to treat depressive-type schizoaffective disorder may include a combination of antidepressants and antipsychotic agents, while manic-type schizoaffective disorder is treated with a combination of a mood stabilizer and an antipsychotic agent.
-The usage and monitoring of medication will be based upon the treatment team’s findings.
+The usage and monitoring of medication at our center will be based upon the treatment team’s findings.

-Individual therapy can help you best come to terms with the limitations of your disorder and determine new ways you can help manage your symptoms.
+Individual therapy can help you best come to terms with the limitations of your mental health disorder and determine new ways you can help manage your symptoms.
 You’ll also work on ways of coping with stress, development of new coping strategies, and how best to prevent relapse.

 Group therapy can be very helpful for people with schizoaffective disorder as it will allow you to work with others who are struggling with similar conditions so that you can each grow and learn from one another.
-Groups may include topics such as skills-training, medication management, management of hallucinations, and any triggers you may have for relapse.
+Groups at our center may include topics such as skills-training, medication management, management of hallucinations, and any triggers you may have for relapse.

 Family therapy is vital for people who have schizoaffective disorder, especially if the disorder has made living alone an impossibility.
 Family therapy will allow your loved ones to learn more about schizoaffective disorder, teach loved ones ways to spot a relapse, and educate your loved ones about the importance of medication and regular follow-ups.

 As we focus our energies upon healing the whole person, we offer a number of experiential treatment methods at our center designed to complement our traditional mental health therapeutic approaches.
 These may include: